Half of LGBT people (52 per cent) experienced depression in the last year

 One in seven LGBT people (14 per cent) avoid seeking healthcare for fear of discrimination from staff

-Stonewall commissioned YouGov to carry out a survey asking more than 5,000 lesbian, gay, bi and trans (LGBT) people across England, Scotland and Wales about their life in Britain today.
+LGBT in Britain - Health Report is Stonewall's report based on YouGov research with 5000 lesbian, gay, bi and trans (LGBT) people across England, Scotland and Wales about their life in Britain today.
 This report, part of a series based on the research, looks at mental health and well-being of LGBT people and investigates the specific experiences of LGBT people when accessing healthcare services.

 This study shows the rates of depression, anxiety and other mental health conditions among LGBT people.
 It also looks into the accessibility of healthcare services and discrimination LGBT people face when seeking medical support.